ibm-cloud-docs/EventStreams/quick_setup_guide.md

     Click **Next**.

 4. Set the message retention period.
 This is how long messages are retained before they are deleted.
 If your messages are not read by a consumer within this time, they will be missed.
+The default retention period for messages is 24 hours.
+The minimum is 1 hour and the maximum is 30 days.
+Specify this value as multiples of hours.

     Click **Create topic**.